 The federal Clean Water Act requires all states to identify all waters where required pollution controls are not sufficient to attain or maintain applicable water quality standards and to establish priorities for the development of limits based on the severity of the pollution and the sensitivity of the established uses of those waters.
-States are required to submit reports to the U.S. Environmental Protection Agency (USEPA).
+States are required to submit reports to the U.S. Environmental Protection Agency (EPA).
 The term "303(d) list" refers to the list of impaired and threatened streams and water bodies identified by the state.
 The Clinch River is currently listed as impaired for PCB and Chlordane due to contaminated sediments.
 Additionally, a downstream portion of the Clinch River /Melton Hill Reservoir (due to State Scenic River designation) is listed as Exceptional TN Waters.
 Table 2 provides a listing of local streams with their state (TDEC 2018) designated uses.

 Surface Runoff - Construction activities have the potential to temporarily affect surface water via storm water runoff.
 Soil erosion and sedimentation can clog small streams and threaten aquatic life.
 TVA would comply with all appropriate municipal, state and federal permit requirements.
-Appropriate BMPs would be followed, and all proposed project activities would be conducted in a manner to ensure that waste materials are contained, and the introduction of pollution materials to the receiving waters would be minimized.
+Appropriate BMPs would be followed, would be minimized.

-As part of the proposed substation design, approximately 2,550 linear feet of an intermittent stream and ephemeral stream would be required to be disturbed/encapsulated as part of this project.
-In addition to acquiring permits described above in the Permits, Licenses, and Approvals section, TVA would implement BMPs to avoid contamination of surface water in the project area (TDEC 2012; TVA 2017a).
-See the Aquatic Ecology Section for buffer zone sizes and additional stream crossing details.
+As part of the proposed substation design, two watercourses, totallying approximately 1,687 linear feet, would be required to be disturbed/encapsulated as part of this project.
+This includes approximately 951 linear feet of an intermittent stream that would be encapsulated, and approximately 736 linear feet of an ephemeral stream/WWC channel would be relocated and armored.
+In addition to acquiring permits described above in the Permits, Licenses, and Approvals section, TVA would implement standard BMPs to avoid contamination of surface water in the project area (TDEC 2012; TVA 2017a).
+See the Aquatic Ecology section for buffer zone sizes and additional stream crossing details.